healthdatasafe/bridge-hds/README.md

   - `redirectURLs`: {Object} with 3 returnURL
     - `sucess`: {string} in case of success
     - `cancel`: {string} in case of cancel of operation by user
-  - `clientData`: {Object} - key value object to be sent back as a query parameter or body of the web hook
+  - `clientData`: {Object} - key value object to be sent back as a query parameter or body of the web hook.
+This will also be provided to the plugin for new user initialization.

 **@returns**